UstadMobile/UstadMobile/app-react/README.md

 ### Known Issues:

 1. Do not import mui.icons.material.* - this will make autocomplete/intellisense unusably slow in the IDE.
+2. Production bundle does not load timezones - causes crash on viewing course.
+Development version loads timezones OK.
+Appears to be a Dead Code Elimination (DCE) issue.

 ### Building for production